-5.9 Tolerant to negative transients on input pins
+5.10 Tolerant to negative tranisents on input pins

 Typically the driver's ground pin is connected close to the source pin of the MOSFET or IGBT.
-The microcontroller which sends the HIN and LIN PWM signals refers to the same ground and in most cases there will be an offset voltage between the microcontroller ground pin and driver ground because of ground bounce.
-The 2ED210x family can handle negative voltage spikes up to 5 V. The recommended operating level is at negative 4 V with absolute maximum of negative 5 V. Standard half bridge or high-side/low-side drivers only allow negative voltage levels down to -0.3 V. The 2ED210x family has much better noise immunity capability on the input pins.
+The microcontroller which sends the IN PWM signal refers to the same ground and in most cases there will be an offset voltage between the microcontroller ground pin and driver ground because of ground bounce.
+The 2ED210x family can handle negative voltage spikes up to 5 V. The recommended operating level is at negative 4 V with absolute maximum of negative 5 V. Standard half bridge or high-side/low-side gate drivers only allow negative voltage levels down to -0.3 V. The 2ED210x family has much better noise immunity capability on the input pins.

-Figure 15 Negative voltage tolerance on inputs of up to -5 V
+Figure 18 Negative voltage tolerance on inputs of upto -5 V

-5.10 Negative voltage transient tolerance of VS pin
+5.11 Negative voltage transient tolerance of VS pin

 A common problem in today's high-power switching converters is the transient response of the switch node's voltage as the power switches transition on and off quickly while carrying a large current.
-A typical 3-phase inverter circuit is shown in Figure 16, here we define the power switches and diodes of the inverter.
-If the high-side switch (e.g., the IGBT Q1 in Figure 16 and Figure 17) switches from on to off, while the U phase current is flowing to an inductive load, a current commutation occurs from high-side switch (Q1) to the diode (D2) in parallel with the low-side switch of the same inverter leg.
-At the same instance, the voltage node V{s1} , swings from the positive DC bus voltage to the negative DC bus voltage.
+A typical 3-phase inverter circuit is shown in Figure 19, here we define the power switches and diodes of the inverter.

+If the high-side switch (e.g., the IGBT Q1 in Figure 19Figure 20) switches from on to off, while the U phase current is flowing to an inductive load, a current commutation occurs from high-side switch (Q1) to the diode (D2) in parallel with the low-side switch of the same inverter leg.
+At the same instance, the voltage node V{S1} , swings from the positive DC bus voltage to the negative DC bus voltage.

-Figure 16 Three phase inverter
+Figure 19 Three phase inverter

-Also when the V phase current flows from the inductive load back to the inverter (see Figure 17 C) and D)), and Q4 IGBT switches on, the current commutation occurs from D3 to Q4.
+Also when the V phase current flows from the inductive load back to the inverter (see Figure 20 C) and D)), and Q4 IGBT switches on, the current commutation occurs from D3 to Q4.
 At the same instance, the voltage node, V{S2} , swings from the positive DC bus voltage to the negative DC bus voltage.